-How is SGA applied to blind SSDI beneficiaries who are self-employed?
+How do we apply SGA to blind SSDI beneficiaries who are self-employed?

-We decide the SGA of self-employed persons who are blind solely on their earnings.
+We decide if work activity is SGA for self-employed persons who are blind solely on their earnings.
 We do not look at time spent in the business or services rendered as we do for non-blind self-employed persons.